qrvey/partner-portal/docs/data-router/DataRules/data-rule-switch.md

             },
             {
                 "when": "D",
-                "then": "'Option D: Does not want to pick omne of the above'" }
+                "then": "'Option D: Does not want to pick one of the above'" }
         ],
         "default": "'No option or invalid option in the field'"